-This study will give us information as to whether there is poor adaptation in the blood circulation in patients with orthostatic hypotension and post-prandial hypotension.
+This study will provide information as to whether there is poor adaptation in the blood circulation in patients with orthostatic hypotension and post-prandial hypotension.
 The measurements will be compared to people with no orthostatic hypotension with or without symptoms.
-By doing so we will be able to target treatments for this condition to improve quality of life for older people and reduce associated complications including falls and fractures.
+This will allow the targeting of treatments for this condition to improve quality of life for older people and reduce associated complications including falls and fractures.
 The main risk of taking part is provocation of symptoms if participants have a history of this.
 There is slight discomfort when a finger-prick blood sample is taken.

 Where is the study run from?

 The study is being carried out at the Norfolk & Norwich University Hospital site, but as part of the University of East Anglia (UK)

 When is the study starting and how long is it expected to run for?

 Recruitment for the study began in February 2011 and shall continue until March 2013.